protectai/llm-guard/docs/output_scanners/bias.md

 ### ONNX

-The scanner can be optimized by converting the model to ONNX format.
+The scanner can be optimized by using the ONNX converted model [laiyer/distilroberta-bias-onnx](https://huggingface.co/laiyer/distilroberta-bias-onnx).
 This can be done by setting the `use_onnx`.

 To enable it, install the `onnxruntime` package: